zdharma-continuum/zinit/docs/declare-zsh.md

 # declare-zsh

-[**declare-zsh**](https://github.com/zdharma/declare-zsh) is a parser for `zplugin` commands in `.zshrc`.
+[**declare-zsh**](https://github.com/zdharma/declare-zsh) is a parser for `zinit` commands in `.zshrc`.
 It allows to perform the following actions on `.zshrc` **from the command-line**:

   - enable and disable selected plugins and snippets,